HughStanway/extractpdf/README.md

-# extract\_pdf
+# extractpdf

-`extract_pdf` is a lightweight command-line tool that leverages [OCRmyPDF](https://github.com/ocrmypdf/ocrmypdf) to convert scanned or image-only PDFs into searchable, PDF/A‑2B–compliant documents and produce a plain-text sidecar file.
+`extractpdf` is a lightweight command-line tool that leverages [OCRmyPDF](https://github.com/ocrmypdf/ocrmypdf) to convert scanned or image-only PDFs into searchable, PDF/A‑2B–compliant documents and produce a plain-text sidecar file.
 It preserves the original layout and requires no elevated privileges when installed with the provided self-extracting installer.

 ---